ophwug/docs/README.md

 The comma 3X is comma's first major hardware revision of the comma three.
 It has gone through a major cost reduction and is now cheaper to manufacture.

 * Cameras are no longer on separate boards but are now soldered onto the main board.
-* The NVMe SSD has been removed in favor of 128GB of onboard storage.
+* The NVMe SSD has been removed in favor of 128GB of onboard eMMC storage.
 * Speakers have been overhauled to be two speakers.
 * It is significantly lighter.
 * It uses a mount that's smaller than the comma three's mount.